Watson-Personal-Assistant/kr-node-sdk/README.md

 If so, this rule inserts a "SecurityAlert" object  into the common data store.
 3. **Notification Rule**: A rule that notifies a user when a relevant alert has been added to the data store.

-NOTE:  only (2) and (3) are represented as Agent objects in the example code, because (1) does not need to be an agent:  it does not listen for world model changes.
+NOTE:  only (2) and (3) are connected to the message-hub in the example code, because (1) does not need to listen for world model changes.

+NOTE2: in this example, all the components are within the same repository (for simplicity). in real scenario, you can split these components.

 The end to end flow is enabled by the rules communicating with each other through the shared data store and publish/subscribe mechanism.
 In the data store, two types of data can be stored: **Objects**, such as door, house, notification, person, and the **Relations** between these objects.
 Therefore the data model of the scenario must be defined in terms of these objects and relations.

 ### Scenario data model